 The primitive skills demonstrated here are simple, no-nonsense methods to build a basic shelter and structure complete with a heat source, bed, shingled roof, and solid walls.

 This shelter is called a wattle and daub hut.
-It uses all natural materials, sticks, limbs and branches, mud, clay and water to build up the walls.
+It uses natural materials, sticks, limbs and branches, mud, clay, and water to build up the walls.
 The branches form a basic weave-like structural base for the mud and clay to adhere to.
-The walls are then build up, layer by layer until they reach the roof.
+The walls are then built up, layer by layer until they reach the roof.
 The shingles are made from tree bark.

-Shape it into a makeshift axe and start chopping down some trees to build the basic frame of your shelter.
+Start with a rock, shape it into a makeshift axe, and start chopping down some trees to build the basic frame of your shelter.

-Tie your structure together with vines or cordage.
+Tie the structure together with vines or cordage.